 If you haven’t heard already, recently there was a Solstice 20/20 episode about how we deal with digital addiction in our program.
 Our technological advancements have bettered the lives of many, but there’s always some fallout from new things–that doesn’t make it bad, it just means we have to learn to identify the issue and treat it well.

 This is exactly what we talk about in the Solstice 20/20 episode.
-How we help girls who have formed unhealthy attachments to technology work through their issue and find a healthier, sustainable way to use the digital tools given to us to improve their lives.
+How we help girls and assigned female at birth who have formed unhealthy attachments to technology work through their issue and find a healthier, sustainable way to use the digital tools given to us to improve their lives.

 What is digital addiction?